Find out if there is a Will

 We offer a FREE initial phone consultation when our solicitors should be able to give you an estimate of our legal fees.

-Our specialist solicitors deal with Probate cases locally in Wiltshire, Hampshire and Dorset, throughout England and Wales and for expats based overseas.
+Our specialist solicitors deal with Probate and estate administration cases both in Wiltshire, Hampshire and Dorset, and throughout England and Wales – for locally based clients and expats based overseas.